Entrepreneurship for Cardiovascular Health Opportunities (ECHO)

 Frequently Asked Questions

-Entrepreneurship for Cardiovascular Health Opportunities (ECHO) is a specialized hands-on training program led by veteran entrepreneurs and consultants across a variety of sectors.
+Entrepreneurship for Cardiovascular Health Opportunities (ECHO) is a specialized training program led by veteran entrepreneurs and consultants across a variety of sectors.

 Are only Canadian citizens and permanent residents eligible to apply?